Blast from the Past; April 7th, 2011

 Confused about what's happening around the country? — Don't be.

-Take a closer look at the actions of organizations like the American Legislative Exchange Council, who are at the center of a well-developed process supported by wealthy oligarchs like the Koch brothers, and hundreds of corporations and business associations shaping legislation in state legislatures across the country.
+Take a closer look at the actions of groups like the American Legislative Exchange Council, the center of a well-developed process supported by wealthy oligarchs like the Koch brothers, and hundreds of corporations and business associations shaping legislation in state legislatures across the country.

 The definitely aren't the bipartisan non-profit 501 (C) (4) association for like minded state legislators they claim to be.
-The are heavily funded by corporations and lobbyists, and not by member contributions.
-While mounting evidence shows that their decidedly pro corporate "model legislation" continues to be adopted in Republican controlled states.
+They are heavily funded by corporations and lobbyists, and not member contributions.
+And mounting evidence shows that their decidedly pro corporate "model legislation" continues to be adopted in Republican controlled states.

-So if you're a state politician with limited time and resources, ALEC conveniently steps in to provide one-stop boilerplate solutions for your legislative needs.
+If you're a politician with limited time and resources, ALEC conveniently steps in to provide one-stop boilerplate solutions for your legislative needs.
 This year, thousands of bills will be considered by the 50 state legislatures, and ~ ¼ of them will become law.
 Collectively, they will affect the lives of millions of Americans.

-Through the work of organizations like ALEC and National Conference of State Legislatures (NCSL) the goal is to standardize –– through legislation –– interlocking laws aligned at the federal, state, and local level which benefit their sponsors.
-And conservative Republicans have been working behind the scenes, and presumably harmoniously to effect these ‘necessary’ changes.
+The goal of organizations like ALEC and National Conference of State Legislatures NCSL is to standardize –– through legislation –– interlocking laws aligned at the federal, state, and local level which benefit their sponsors.
+And conservative Republicans have been working behind the scenes effecting these changes.

 At the state level, ALEC is the designated hitter for corporate interests.
-During the 2009/10 legislative session they helped to develop 826 state bills, with 115 of them becoming law.
-These bills do not represent the interests of most Americans.
+During the 2009/10 legislative session they helped to develop 826 state bills, with 115 of them becoming law, bills which do not remotely represent the interests of most Americans.

-Another Conservative organization, the Club for Growth, also backed by the billionaire Koch brother’s has an ingenious strategy, only funding candidates who agree to sign pledges not to raise taxes and to oppose regulations of any kind, particularly those dealing with environmental and energy regulation.
+Another group, also backed by the billionaire Koch brother’s, Club for Growth, strategy is to only funding candidates who agree to sign pledges not to raise taxes and to oppose regulations of any kind, particularly those dealing with environment and energy.

-In return, they're given enough funds to swamp reasonable candidates on either side of the ailse in local state and congressional elections.
+In return, enough funds to swamp reasonable candidates in local state and congressional elections.
 Over the past decade, this has resulted in a dramatic ultra conservative shift within the Republican Party to the point where even Reagan wouldn't recognize it.

 Through organizations like ALEC, NCSL, Club for Growth and dark money super PAC’s, Republicans are systematically engaging in a coordinated effort across state lines to turn this country at every level legally and permanently conservative.
-This is a mafia like activity being conducted across state lines, and in a just world would be investigated under existing RICO statutes.
+A mafia like activity conducted across state lines which in a just world would be investigated under RICO statutes.

-Republicans are not concerned about jobs, or even debt.
-What they want is a weak captive government, despising practically everything it does, except promoting business interests, and would have us return to an era when the Robber Barons ruled and local and Federal governments had to subsist off excise (whiskey) taxes.
+Republicans have never been concerned about jobs, or even debt.
+What they really want is a weak captive government, despising everything it does, except when it comes to promoting business interests, returning us to when Robber Barons ruled and local and Federal governments lived off excise (whiskey) taxes.

-The question readers of the Central Virginian should be asking themselves, how much longer do they intend to allow Republicans to legislatively codify their masters pursuit of privatizing their profits, while socializing their losses on their backs?
+My question for the readers of the Central Virginian is why do they continue to let Republicans to privatize the profits, while socializing the losses on their backs?

-Editor's note: This piece originally appeared in the April 4th, 2011 edition of the Central Virginian, and as my intellectual property, has been modified exclusively for this blog, and I welcome other progressive blogs, websites and Facebook pages to distribute it as they see fit.
+Editor's note: This piece originally appeared in the April 4th, edition of the Central Virginian, and has been modified for this blog.
+I welcome other blogs, websites and Facebook pages to distribute it as they see fit.